Teenage Sex and Death at Camp Miasma: Release

 Mubi plans to distribute the film across North and Latin America, the United Kingdom, Ireland, Germany, Austria, the Benelux, Italy, Spain, Turkey, India, Australia, and New Zealand.
 In November 2025, The Match Factory launched remaining worldwide sales at the American Film Market.
+The Match Factory sold rights to the film in the markets of Greece (Weirdwave), the Czech Republic and Slovakia (Zero Gravity), Poland (Velvet Spoon), Taiwan (Hooray Films), Scandinavia (Nonstop Entertainment), and Portugal (No Comboio).